moj-analytical-services/Rdbtools/README.md

  - If not using renv: `devtools::install_github("moj-analytical-services/Rdbtools")` (you may need to install devtools first)

 You can use the same command to update the package, if it is changed on Github later.

+### Limitations

+Currently we have pinned `Rdbtools` to noctua version 2.6.1 because later versions query tables' metadata to check for existence and for the S3 storage location - this requires the permission `athena:GetTableMetadata` which is currently not standard on the
+Analytical Platform.
+Currently this does not mean loss of any features, but it may mean that over time the package has to workaround this permission issue or else users will need to get the permission added to their account.

 ## How to use